 Binge eating disorder involves periods of excessive overeating.
-It often occurs with a mental health condition, such as depression or anxiety.
+It often occurs with mental health conditions like depression or anxiety.

-For a person with a binge eating disorder, eating and the cycle of guilt and binge eating can be a way of dealing with emotional problems.
-It is a symptom of an underlying condition.
+The BED cycle of eating can be a way of dealing with emotional problems and be a symptom of an underlying mental health condition.

-Most people occasionally overeat, especially on holidays or at festive celebrations.
-This is not a sign of binge eating disorder.
+Many people may overeat on occasion, especially on holidays or at festive celebrations.
+However, this is not BED.

 - eating much more quickly than usual